-Project Component Project Activities Potential Effect Mitigation Measures/ Commitments Monitoring/Future directed through a sediment filtration bag, before being discharge overland.
+Project Component Project Activities Potential Effect Mitigation Measures/ Commitments Monitoring/Future Work Commitments directed through a sediment filtration bag, before being discharge overland.
 Proper erosion and sedimentation control measures should also be in place and stipulated in the construction plans.
 The measures should be installed, used, operated, and maintained in accordance with recommendations provided by the manufacturers of the control measures.
 In the event that a hydrocarbon film or sheen be observed, dewatering shall cease until the source of the impact is identified, and or the discharge is sufficiently treated based on the criteria of the receiver.
-Source water protection • N/A MECP has dev Protection (U) water systems the Clean Wa in accordance Clean Water A developed the document Best Practices for Source Water (Updated November 2, 2023) for water sources and drinking ems that are not included in a SPP or are not regulated by Water Act.
-Every effort will be made to protect source water nce with the MECP guidelines, local regulations and the er Act.
+Source water protection • N/A MECP has developed the document Best Practices for Source Water Protection (Updated November 2, 2023) for water sources and drinking water systems that are not included in a SPP or are not regulated by the Clean Water Act.
+Every effort will be made to protect source water in accordance with the MECP guidelines, local regulations and the Clean Water Act.